pantheon-systems/solr-power/CONTRIBUTING.md

 Since 2.3.3 the default branch is `main`.
 Please make sure you are working against the correct branch.
 The `master` branch will no longer be accepting pull requests.

+## Workflow

+The `develop` branch is the development branch which means it contains the next version to be released. `main` contains the corresponding stable development version.
+Always work on the `develop` branch and open up PRs against `develop`.

 ## Testing

 You may notice there are two sets of tests running: